sc0v0ne/LearnAI/ml/feature_engineering.md

 ## Normalization Techniques

 Data Normalization is a typical practice in machine learning which consists of transforming numeric columns to a _standard scale_.

 Some feature values may differ from others multiple times.
-Therefore, the features with higher values will dominate the learning process.
+Therefore, the features with higher values will dominate the learning process [9].

+One way to overcome this quirk is to use tree-based models like Random Forest, but if your problem requires the use of regularized linear models or neural networks then you should scale the feature ranges (say 0 to 1).

 ### Using maximum absolute scaling